 Your partner would need to contact their super fund to check they also offer contribution splitting.

 If you’re on parental leave, you’re probably earning less than you usually do.
 That could mean you’re eligible for a co-contribution from the government if you make after-tax contributions to your super account.
-That's where if you put some money in, the government could too.
+That means if you put some money in, the government could too.